centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/generic-actions.md

 1. Add the first web server with all the necessary properties.
 2. Duplicate this host 9 times.
-3. All you have to do now is to change the host names and the IP addresses of each duplication to adapt it to the 9 other web servers to be monitored.
+3. All you have to do now is to change the host names and the IP addresses of each duplication to adapt them to the 9 other web servers to be monitored.

 Thanks to this method, it is no longer necessary to create each host individually.